 The FHIR Clinical Reasoning module ( http://hl7.org/fhir/clinicalreasoning-module.html ) includes knowledge artifacts as part of a larger scope, including the use of FHIR-compatible approaches to the representation of the artifacts, as well as the information processed by them.
 Due to ongoing maintenance of the specification, there is now a functional gap between the HeD KNART representation and the FHIR one.
 Some known differences are summarized in Appendix A.

 Two major initiatives underway at the Object Management Group (OMG) are of direct interest to this effort.
 The API4KB (API for Knowledge Bases) effort is defining the process and semantics relating to knowledge artifact use in a domain and representation agnostic way, supporting a wide class of artifact types and representation languages.
-In addition there is an extensive effort OMG to identify the opportunities, gaps and best practices for applying BPMN (Business Process Modelling Notation, CMMN (Case Management Model and Notation), and DMN (Decision Model and Notation) in the healthcare domain.
+In addition there is an extensive effort OMG to identify the opportunities, gaps and best practices for applying BPMN (Business Process Modelling Notation), CMMN (Case Management Model and Notation), and DMN (Decision Model and Notation) in the healthcare domain.

 The Clinical Information Modeling Initiative (CIMI) is developing a logical reference model for clinical content and an associated set of Detailed Clinical Models (DCMs) intended to fully specify clinical concepts and terminology.